vaites/laravel-blade-expects/README.md

 The directive is parsed like a closure to extract its parameters.
 The definition tells what to do:

-* If the parameter has no default value, the variable is required and an exception is thrown
+* If the parameter has no default value, the variable is required and an exception is thrown if is not defined
 * If the parameter has a default value, this value is set if not defined
 * The [type declaration](https://www.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration)
 sets the required type and and exception is thrown if not matches (optional)